EPPlusSoftware/EPPlus.Samples.CSharp/03-Styling/Readme.md

 ﻿# 03 - Styling
-This catalouge summarizes differnt types of styling formatting and translating data.
+This folder summarizes differnt types of styling formatting and translating data.

 Samples in this folder: